Muscle Group Series: Leg Workouts

 Dumbbell Deadlifts (Hamstrings)

+Another leg workout for the hamstring muscle is the deadlift.
 For the deadlift, begin standing with your feet shoulder-width apart.
 While holding weights down at your side, lean over, maintaining a straight back and letting your arms follow the path of gravity so they hang straight down toward the floor.
 Then, engage your hamstring and glute muscles to pull the torso back up so that you return to your original upright standing position.

 It’s important to maintain awareness of your back the entire time.
 Rounding your back places unnecessary strain on the lower back, which can lead to injury.
 You want a straight, strong, engaged back throughout the entire deadlift.
 Rather than rounding your back, the rotation should happen at the hips; keep in mind that the strength for this exercise comes directly from the legs.